 Many large corporations have remote workers, such as customer service agents who work from remote locations overseas.
 However, there are also many smaller companies that have effectively taken advantage of a remote workforce.

 For example, Virtual Law Partners is a law firm that only offers legal services remotely, and its lawyers may work from any desired location.
 Upworthy is an up-and-coming media company that allows its team to work from any location as well.
+You can also hire freelancers on sites like Upwork and Freelancer.

 Its workers may move around frequently, work from their living room or enjoy any other work environment that they desire.